 Lot location and size

-If anything about the lot seems like a compromise to you, don’t hesitate to walk away.
-It will easier to find a similar property on a better lot than it will be to continually settle for a less-than-adequate location day in and day out.
+You shouldn't feel obligated to stay if there is anything about the property that makes you think it's a bad deal.
+It will be much simpler to find a property that is comparable but situated on a better lot than it will be to perpetually make do with a location that is less than adequate day in and day out.

 The age of a property

 There is a correlation between one's age and their ability to purchase a home, particularly the home that they have been dreaming about their entire lives.
 Before putting in an offer, it is important to have a clear understanding of what you'll be getting into because purchasing an older home as well as a brand new one each have their own set of advantages and disadvantages.
 Do you find yourself swooning over the irreplaceable charm that older homes offer?
 Would you be able to fall in love with a house if it revealed that it had a built-in dumbwaiter and a hidden staircase for the servants?
 In that case, you should focus your search on those historical gems that are still in the process of being polished.
 Be mindful, however, that older houses, on average, call for somewhat more tender loving care than their more modern equivalents do.

 Alternately, does the only activity required to maintain your ideal home consist of turning the key in the lock of the front door?
 Do you fantasize about having a master bathroom that looks and feels like a luxury spa and a walk-in closet that is large enough to accommodate your extensive wardrobe?
 In this scenario, new construction is likely to be the most suitable option.
 If you are able to get in on the ground floor, you will have a better chance of being able to select specific features while the house is being built so that it can be further customized to your preferences.

 Your ideal home style